-Transcript: “Climate legislation being considered by congress could make it too expensive to heat our homes, power our lives, and drive our cars.
+Transcript (archived video on file at DeSmog): “Climate legislation being considered by congress could make it too expensive to heat our homes, power our lives, and drive our cars.
 Is this really how Americans want to live?
 Washington politicians should not demand what technology cannot deliver.
 Urge your senator to vote ‘No’ on the Lieberman-Warner Climate Bill.”

 PR Daily reports that general James L. Jones, former Supreme Allied Commander of NATO forces in Europe, joined the U.S. Chamber of Commerce as a lobbyist to head the new Institute for Energy.

 “Jones will head the Institute for Energy, which is to present itself as a grassroots organization.
 The Chamber went a similar path with the creation of the Institute for Legal Reform.”

 The Institute would focus on global warming and seek “to ‘unify energy stakeholders behind a common strategy’ to produce affordable and secure supplies while protecting the environment.”

 A leaked memo obtained by DeSmog revealed efforts as early as 1999 by the American Petroleum Institute (API) lobbyist Phil A. Cooney to campaign against the regulation of CO2 and other Greenhouse Gases.
 The API memo invites a range of industry representatives ,including Robin Conrad/Bill Kovacs of the US Chamber, to meet to discuss a petition by environmentalists for the EPA to regulate CO2, Methane, Nitrous Oxide, and HFCs. ,

 “We would like to invite you to attend a breakfast meeting at API to exchange infonnation on this petition and to discuss preliminarily options for responding, on a joint or individual basis,” the invitation reads.
 It was addressed to the following: